Constraints on Fermionic Dark Matter Absorption from Radiochemical Solar-Neutrino Measurements: Analysis Inputs

 and therefore constrain any additional non-negative capture-like contribution once the reaction is kinematically accessible.
 The kinematic thresholds are $E_{\nu,\mathrm{Cl}}^{\rm th}=0.814~\mathrm{MeV}$ and $E_{\nu,\mathrm{Ga}}^{\rm th}=0.233~\mathrm{MeV}$~\citep{Bahcall:1997GaXS,Bahcall:1998Uncertainties}, making gallium sensitive to the low-energy pp-dominated flux in addition to higher-energy components.

 The predicted solar-neutrino capture rate depends on the solar-neutrino fluxes $\Phi_k$ from the dominant production channels $k=\{\mathrm{pp},\mathrm{pep},{}^{7}\mathrm{Be},{}^{8}\mathrm{B},{}^{13}\mathrm{N},{}^{15}\mathrm{O},{}^{17}\mathrm{F},\mathrm{hep}\}$.
 The SSM provides self-consistent predictions for these fluxes and their theoretical uncertainties; we adopt the B16 SSM central values and quoted uncertainties~\citep{B16SSM}.
-To make the dominant solar-model systematic explicit, we bracket the metallicity dependence using the high-metallicity B16--GS98~\citep{GS98} and low-metallicity B16--AGSS09met~\citep{AGSS09} realizations.
+To make the dominant solar-model systematic explicit, we bracket the metallicity dependence using the B16--GS98~\citep{GS98} and B16--AGSS09met~\citep{AGSS09} realizations.
+Here, B16-GS98 and B16-AGSS09met correspond to the high- and low-metallicity realizations of the SSM, respectively.
+The difference arises from the heavy-element abundances adopted in the solar composition, which affect the solar interior opacity and therefore the predicted solar-neutrino fluxes.
+In practice, the higher-metallicity B16-GS98 model generally predicts slightly larger solar-neutrino capture rates for the radiochemical targets considered here.
+Consequently, less room remains for an additional non-negative DM-induced contribution, which leads to stronger limits than those obtained with the lower-metallicity B16-AGSS09met model.

 For each target $T\in\{\mathrm{Cl},\mathrm{Ga}\}$, the capture-rate prediction depends on the charged-current capture cross section $\sigma_T(E)$.
 We adopt $\sigma_T(E)$ for ${}^{37}$Cl and ${}^{71}$Ga (with quoted uncertainties) from the Bahcall \emph{et al.}\ calculations and subsequent updates~\citep{Bahcall:1996B8Spec,Bahcall:1997GaXS,Bahcall:1998Uncertainties}, and evaluate the individual rate contributions by numerical integration over the standard solar spectra.